Social practice: Literature

-As literature is repeatedly studied in education and critiqued in discourse, many believe that it should be a field of social practice as it evokes emotion and discussion of social interactions and social conditions.
-Those that believe literature may be construed as a form of social practice believe that literature and society are essentially related to each other.
-As such, they attempt to define specific sociological practices of literature and share expressions of literature as works comprising text, institution, and individual.
+As literature is repeatedly studied in education and critiqued in discourse, many believe that it should be regarded as a field of social practice because it evokes emotion and prompts discussion of social interactions and social conditions.
+Those who believe literature may be construed as a form of social practice argue that literature and society are essentially related to each other.
+As such, they attempt to define specific sociological practices of literature and share expressions of literature as works comprising text, institutions, and individuals.
 Overall, literature becomes a realm of social exchange through fiction, poetry, politics, and history.

-Art and social practice
+Art

 Social practice is also considered a medium for making art.
 Social practice art came about in response to increasing pressure within art education to work collaboratively through social and participatory formats from artists' desires and art viewers' increasing media sophistication.
 "Social practice art" is a term for artwork that uses social engagement as a primary medium, and is also referred to by a range of different names: socially engaged art, community art, new-genre public art, participatory art, interventionist art, and collaborative art.

 Artists working in the medium of social practice develop projects by inviting collaboration with individuals, communities, institutions, or a combination of these, creating participatory art that exists both within and outside of the traditional gallery and museum system.
 Artists working in social practice art co-create their work with a specific audience or propose critical interventions within existing social systems that inspire debate or catalyze social exchange.
 Social practice art work focuses on the interaction between the audience, social systems, and the artist through topics such as aesthetics, ethics, collaboration, persona, media strategies, and social activism.
 The social interaction component inspires, drives, or, in some instances, completes the project.
 Although projects may incorporate traditional studio media, they are realized in a variety of visual or social forms (depending on variable contexts and participant demographics) such as performance, social activism, or mobilizing communities towards a common goal.